CapybaraLabs/aki-wiki/README.md

 # aki-wiki

-Welcome to the Aki wiki where the Aki staff keeps thigns organized for themselves.
+Welcome to the Aki wiki where the Aki staff keeps random Aki-related things organized.

-Check the Wiki in the tabs at the top for the content.